jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_62.md

 			{
 				"funcName":"",
 				"funcTitle":"Scaling Activity Record",
-				"funcP":"If you want to know all the scaling activities that have been performed by the scaling strategy (automatically/manually increase or decrease the machine), you can use this function to view, including the scaling cause, status, result details, time, and supporting query history record by time."
+				"funcP":"This feature enables the users to view all the scaling activities that have been performed by the Scaling Policy (automatically/manually increase or decrease the Virtual Machines), including the cause, status and result details of scaling, with query history by time supported"
 			}
 		]
 	}